awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 In Amazon RDS, you manage parameters using parameter groups\.
 For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 To view the supported parameters for a specific Oracle Database edition and version, run the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html) command\.

-For example, to view the supported parameters for Oracle Enterprise Edition version 12\.2, run the following command\.
+For example, to view the supported parameters for the Enterprise Edition of Oracle Database 12c Release 2 \(12\.2\), run the following command\.

 ```
 aws rds describe-engine-default-parameters \